ERR FLOW

 Twin Eagles Airflow / Pressure Switch Fault

-Display shows ERR FLOW or airflow error; grill may shut down shortly after ignition attempt.
+Display shows ERR FLOW or an airflow error; the grill may shut down shortly after an ignition attempt.

 Advertisements